- Consolidated Notes

 The income tax claims include refund claims of various subsidiaries.

-Tangible assets consist of land and buildings, furnishings and office equipment, which are recognised at their historical costs of acquisition, less any scheduled depreciation if the assets are subject to wear and tear.
+Tangible assets are recognised at their historical costs of acquisition, less any scheduled depreciation if the assets are subject to wear and tear.
 Tangible assets are depreciated on a straight-line basis over their useful lives (3 to 33 years).
 The carrying value of the tangible assets is subject to impairment testing.
 None of the assets have been subject to non-scheduled depreciation.

 |Concessions, industrial property rights and similar rights and assets as well as licences to such rights and assets|